fsprojects/Rezoom.SQL/README.md

   * Compatibility wrappers to help implement errands from C#.

+  * Execution layer to run a `Plan` as a `System.Threading.Task` with batching/caching/deduplication.

   * Note: errand API is still unstable.

-* Execution library Rezoom.Execution

-  * Executes Rezoom `Plan` as a `System.Threading.Task`, deduplicating errands.

-  * End users could swap this library out for their own custom execution logic, for example to customize how caching works.

 * Test library Rezoom.Test